Mathux/docker-owncloud/README.md

 docker-owncloud
 ===============

-Dockerfile for OwnCloud 7
+Dockerfile for OwnCloud 8

-OwnCloud version : `7.0.3`
+OwnCloud version : `8.0.0

-# Setup

-- Replace `db_root_password` and `db_user_password` in both `debconf` and
-`db-owncloud.sql` files
-- Add your SSL certificates in the current directory (default filenames are `cert.key` and `cert.crt`)

-# Build
+# Information

+This setup will run OwnCloud in Docker, using the Data only containers pattern for both files and database.

+You will end up with the following Docker containers :

+- `oc-data-files` : OwnCloud files (`owncloud/data` and `owncloud/config`)
+- `oc-data-db` : OwnCloud Database (`/var/lib/prosgresql/data`)
+- `oc-postgres` : Container running the Database (`Postgresql`)
+- `oc-server` : Container running the server (`Apache2` on Fedora)

+# Step 1 : Data only containers

+    cd data/

+build the image responsible for file storage and configuration :

+    docker build -t oc-data-files .

+then use `./run.sh` to create the Data only containers :

+- `oc-data-files`
+- `oc-data-db`

+# Step 2 : Database setup

+    cd db/

+Edit `init-owncloud-postgres.sh` and configure the database credentials :

+- `USERNAME`
+- `PASSWORD`
+- `DB`

+Then build `oc-postgres` image :

-    docker build -t owncloud .
+    docker build -t oc-postgres .

+And run it with `./run.sh`

-# Run
+# Step 3 : Run the server

-    docker run -d -p 80:80 -p 443:443 owncloud

-Moreover, you can export the OwnCloud `data` directory on the host with volume binding :

-    docker run -d -p 80:80 -p 443:443 "$(pwd)/data:/data" owncloud

-with `$(pwd)/data` being the full path to your desired host data directory.
-Also, don't forget to set `/data` as your data directory in the OwnCloud installation wizard.
+Get back to the top of the repository, and build the `oc-server` image :

+    docker build -t oc-server .

+And use `./run.sh` to run the server !